natsyam/Comparative_genomics/Genome_level/README.md

 ---

-### Analysis of Repeat Landscape Using Kimura Plots
+### Analysis of Repeat Landscape using Kimura Plots

 RepeatMasker and RepeatModeler were employed to mask and classify repetitive sequences in *A. thaliana* ecotype Kyr-1 (figure 2) and *A. arenosa* (figure 3).
 Kimura plots allow visualization of the repeat landscapes, showing the diversity and age distribution of repeat elements based on substitution levels.
 The Kimura plots display various repeat classes, with substitution values indicating evolutionary age.
 Lower values (left side of the plot) represent recent insertions, while higher values (right side) indicate older, more diverged repeats.